Building the OSS/BSS of the future

 BSS evolution in the digital world | This report discusses how the digital world is emerging at an ever accelerating pace and that Service providers must address their BSS or be left behind./p>

-This whitepaper reviews the substantial progress made on this vision to date, and an invitation for members to get involved in the work.
+This whitepaper reviews the substantial progress made on the vision of the OSS/BSS to date, and invites members to get involved in the work.

 OSS/BSS NewsSee All »